Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Datasets and Statistical Methods

 The total chi-squared function, given as $\chi^2=-2\ln\mathcal{L}_{Total}$, is minimized to obtain the constraints on each model parameter.
-The datasets mentioned above are described as follows. \begin{itemize} \item \textbf{Cosmic Chronometers: }In this work, the first dataset that we utilized are Cosmic Chronometer (CC) techniques to constrain the parameters of the model under study.
+The datasets mentioned above are described as follows. \begin{itemize} \item \textbf{Cosmic Chronometers (CC): }In this work, the first dataset used in this study is the CC compilation to constrain the parameters of the model under study.
 Specifically, we adopt 15 Hubble parameter measurements selected from a total of 31 available data points, covering the redshift range $0.1791 \leq z \leq 1.965$~\cite{moresco2012new,moresco2015raising,moresco20166}.
 These measurements are based on the differential age method, which estimates the Hubble parameter directly from the age evolution of massive, passively evolving early-type galaxies.
 Since these galaxies have not experienced significant star formation since their early formation epochs, their age difference at close redshifts provides a reliable and model-independent estimate~\cite{jimenez2002constraining} of the expansion rate through the following relation